queenisabaer/friendventure/README.md

 - [Fontawesome](https://fontawesome.com/) was used to add icons to the website.
 - [Balsamiq](https://balsamiq.com/) was used to create the wireframes.
 - [Black Formatter](https://marketplace.visualstudio.com/items?itemName=ms-python.black-formatter) to beautify the code
-- [Beautifier](https://beautifier.io/) to beautify the HTML code
 - [LanguageTool](https://languagetool.org/) was used to check the grammar and spelling in the README and the Code.
 - [Coloors](https://coolors.co/image-picker) was used to create the colour scheme.
 - [Pixelied](https://pixelied.com/convert/jpg-converter/jpg-to-webp) was used to convert jpg images into wepb images.
 - [Pixabay](https://www.pixabay.com/de-de/) was used to search and load images
 - [Browserling](https://www.browserling.com/) was used to test the application on different browsers.
-- [Cloudinary](https://cloudinary.com/) was used to store the item images.
+- [Cloudinary](https://cloudinary.com/) was used to store the images for friendVentures, and profiles.
 - [Canva](https://www.canva.com/) was used to create the logo, and the placeholder images.
 - [Favicon.io](https://favicon.io/favicon-generator/) was used to create the favicon.
 - [Google Chrome Dev Tools](https://developer.chrome.com/docs/devtools?hl=de) were used to check the application for responsiveness and errors.